How to Cope With the Emotional Impact of Hair Loss

 Consider Hair Loss Treatments

 Whether you’d like to improve the appearance of permanent hair loss or are looking for hair loss solutions that can help regrow lost strands, you’re in luck.
 Scalp micropigmentation is a wonderful hair loss solution that involves tattooing the scalp with super-tiny dots that give the appearance of healthy, full hair.
-Tricopigmentation is a similar option with temporary results, which can help you determine if a more permanent hair tattoo is right for your needs.

-Another effective treatment, PRP for hair loss, involves scalp injections of platelet-rich plasma, which helps heal damaged follicles, so they can regrow healthy new hair.
 If you’re interested in this minimally invasive procedure, check out What Makes You a Good Candidate for Platelet-Rich Plasma Hair Loss Therapy? for more information.

 If you’re dealing with hair loss that makes you feel uncomfortable, our team at Medical Tattoo Centers of America would love to help you.
-We specialize in a variety of hair loss solutions, including scalp micropigmentation, tricopigmentation, and PRP hair restoration and offer free consultations to help you determine the best treatment for your needs.
+We specialize in a variety of hair loss solutions, including scalp micropigmentation, tricopigmentation, and PRP hair restoration, and offer free consultations to help you determine the best treatment for your needs.